Badbenjamin/Phase-1-Project-CoinCube/README.md

 $ npm install

 ## Set up json-server
-first time - npm install -g json-server
+first time -  <br />
+$ npm install -g json-server

-all other times - json-server --watch db.json
+all other times -  <br />
+$ json-server --watch db.json

 ## Run site using vite
-npm run dev
+$ npm run dev

+# How To Use CryptoCube

+Filter a list of the top 100 cryptocurrencies using the dropdown under "CHOOSE COIN."

+Select a coin from the list to display its data in the "COIN DATA" section.

+If you would like to refer back to the coin, click the "TRACK COIN" button to add it to "MY COINS"

+Click on your saved coins to view their data, or click "REMOVE" to remove them from your list"